hi-aryan/social-network/usefulSHELL.md

 * testa: pagination på course_details page (/courses/course/id)

+* LATER: there was an issue with the thankyou card when i had a /ty api to test it where it would create multiple instances and glitch. this doesn't seem to happen on posts so idk if it's solved or what. kinda fixed when i don't have multiple browsers open though??
 * LATER: notification system? maybe a bit annoying.
 * LATER: if an auth user makes a search then sort the search in 2 sections "my program" and "all courses"
 * LATER: REQUIRES CUSTOM DROPDOWN LIBRARIES! fix the course dropdown (when open) in /post/new (if possible!), it's very ugly! fix!